 The age of a youth often has an impact on the way the Center's services are provided.
-The table below shows the age of the youth who received services in Detention in 2015.
+The following table shows the age of the youth who received services in Detention in 2016.

-The pie graph below reflects the percentage of male and female residents placed in detention in 2015.
+The pie graph below reflects the percentage of male and female residents placed in detention in 2016.
 Over the years, there has been a heightened awareness that females are entering the criminal justice system at an increased rate.
-In 2015, the Center saw an increase of 4% in females housed in detention.
+However, in 2016 the Center saw a decrease of 8 % in the number of females housed in detention.

 The overrepresentation of minority youth, particularly in secure detention, has become a significant concern in this country, receiving attention at the local, state and national levels.
 In response to this concern, the graph below contains information regarding the percentage of populations by race served at the Center in Detention.
-The Center did see a 5% increase in the African American population, a 3 % increase in the

-Hispanic population, and a 4% increase in the Mixed population as compared to 2014 The Center also an decrease of 6% in the Caucasian population and the population identified as Other remained the same in 2015 as compared to 2014.
+The Center did see an 8% increase in the African American population and a 10 % increase in the Hispanic population as compared to 2015.
+The Center also saw a 15 % decrease in the Caucasian population and a 3 % decrease in the population identified as Other compared to 2015.
+The population identified as Mixed experienced no changes compared to 2015.

 Reducing the number of youth returning to the Center's programs remains a primary goal of the Center.
 The following graph reflects Bartholomew County youth by the number of times these juveniles have been held in secure Detention since the Center opened in 1992.
 No value judgment is made on the nature of the offense or the reason youth may or may not have been detained.
 Since its inception, the Center has tracked the rate of return for all youth served at the Center.
-Over the course of 23 years of operation, 59% of all youth served in Detention have not returned to the Center a second time.
-Over this same time period, the percentage of youth placed in Detention four or more times has increased from 7% to 9%.
+Over the course of 24 years of operation, 59% of all youth served in Detention have not returned to the Center a second time.
+Over this same time period, the percentage of youth placed in Detention four or more times has decreased from 9 % to 2%.